 In the 9th

-Georgia's 9th Congressional District located in the northeastern portion of the state is home to more than 714,000 Georgians living in 17 counties spanning from Athens to the beautiful Chattahoochee National Forest.
+Georgia's 9th Congressional District located in the northeastern portion of the state is home to more than 714,000 Georgians, from Athens to the beautiful Chattahoochee National Forest.
 Unfortunately, the 9th is also home to six of the ten highest suicide counties in the state, including the top three.
-The 9th District has a 10-year suicide rate 21% higher than the state average.
-More than 1,400 lives have been lost since 2008 creating a future economic productivity loss of nearly $2 Billion.
+The 9th District has a 10-year suicide rate 21% higher than the state average and 19 of the 20 counties have a higher suicide rate than the national average.
+More than 1,400 lives have been lost in the past ten years creating a future economic productivity loss of nearly $2 Billion.
 But no price can be put on the emotional and mental pain that such losses generate.

 Are You In?